The importance of strength training as we age

 Neurogenic conditions:

 Neurogenic conditions occurs due to a nerve problem or diseases.
-They are a contributor to muscle loss.
+They are a contributor to loss of muscle mass.

 This can typically be noticed by symptoms which include: one arm or leg being smaller than the other, weakness in the arms or legs and trouble walking or balancing.